Nompumelelo82/Nompumelelo82/README.md

 She/Her

 ⚡ Fun fact:
-I once built a mini web application that helps students book campus shuttle rides, and it was my first experience combining Java backend with a front-end user interface.
+I once built a mini web application that helps students book eye screening, and it was my first experience combining Java backend with a front-end user interface.